HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 # Image resize in dotNet: from JPG to JPG on Windows OS
 *1-1-2024*

-## Intro
+## Introduction

-For the new [Team Xerbutri](https://github.com/TeamXerbutri) website, the guys asked me to improve the imagery.
+The guys of [Team Xerbutri](https://github.com/TeamXerbutri) asked me to improve the imagery on their new website.

-That is a bit of a broad question.
+That is a bit of a broad question, so where to start?

+What image formats are in play these days?
+What sizes are used?
+What is the most expensive process?

+Image resizing is the most expensive process.

-So, I set of with resizing, what sizes are used on web these days?
-Also the resizing process takes a lot of time, and was done in old programs, batch processing the stuff in Jasc and saving the images multiple times as jpg, degrading the picture quality.
-Time for some modernization and automization of this process.
+Resizing and adding watermarks takes a lot of time, and was done in old applications, batch processing the pictures in Jasc PSP and saving the images multiple times as jpg, degrading the picture quality.
+In the wake of the modernization and automation of this process I will write some blogposts.

 My Question:
 Can I resize images with a dotNet package?
 If so, what is the best package to use?